Thing > MedicalEntity > MedicalRiskFactor

 result in chest pain, but a heart attack will have

-<span itemprop="distinguishingSign" itemscope itemtype="http://schema.org/MedicalSymptom">
+<span itemprop="distinguishingSign" itemscope itemtype="https://schema.org/MedicalSymptom">

 <span itemprop="name">chest pain lasting at least 10 minutes at rest</span>